*This Chapter has been deleted from the Revised CBSE Syllabus 2020-21.

 (3) Phenol (

-Q 13: Write a common initiator’s name and structure used in free radical polymerization.
+Q 13: Write the name and structure of one of the common initiators used in free radical addition polymerisation.

 Benzoyl peroxide is one of the common initiator’s name and structure used in free radical polymerization.

-Q 14: How do double bonds in the rubber molecules affect their structure and reactivity?
+Q 14: How does the presence of double bonds in rubber molecules influence their structure and reactivity?